 Additionally, following large storms, with thousands of damaged locations, new damage being reported daily, and the changing scope of work and conditions, there is simply not a reliable way to predict when we’ll reach certain areas.
 For example, we may reach an area only to find out we will need a boat to reach a span of wire or that there are massive trees down in our way.

 However, when the extent of power outage warrants it, our crews do work 24/7 to restore power.
 And they don't stop working until everyone is back on.

 Who gets their power restored first?

-Any damage to the substations or the main distribution lines from the substations must be repaired first in order to restore the flow of power and locate damaged primary and secondary lines before individual businesses and residences can be restored.
+Any damage to NGEMC substations or main distribution lines from the substations must be repaired first in order to restore the flow of power and locate damaged primary and secondary lines before individual businesses and residences can be restored.